Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

 Ilford Pan 400 grain and quality

-Another aspect of not really knowing how the shots would turn out was due to never having shot with the Ilford Pan 400 film before.
+Another aspect of not really knowing how the shots would turn out was due to never having shot with the Ilford Pan 400 film before – even with it being readily available on eBay.

 Even shooting the ISO 400 film in good light, I was still hoping the shutter speed would be okay.